 The ESDD confirmed that the Company is operating in compliance with national law and relevant EBRD PRs.
 Ukrposhta's institutional capacity for environmental & social risk management was found to be generally appropriate and processes to address OHS risks linked to the COVID response have been established.

-The Company, with support of external consultants under a Technical Cooperation project, will be required to develop and implement a Retrenchment Plan based on the principles of non-discrimination and consultation.
+The Company, with support of external consultants under a Technical Cooperation project will be required to develop and implement an Occupational Road Safety Management system to also cover the road safety issues related to the use of e-bikes.

 An Environmental and Social Action Plan (ESAP) has been developed and agreed with Ukrposhta to address the issues identified in the ESDD and associated with COVID-19.
-This includes the development of response plans related to labour management and stakeholder engagement to address COVID-19 related impacts, development of a Retrenchment Plan and development of Occupational Road Safety Management system to improve their road safety performance.
-A national EIA will be also required for Tranche 2 once the project design is further developed, and this will be verified by additional external ESDD and also aligned with the EIB approach to ensure that all environmental and social issues are addressed and will be subject to the to the Bank review and monitoring.
+This includes the development of response plans related to labour management and stakeholder engagement to address COVID-19 related impacts, and development of Occupational Road Safety Management system to improve their road safety performance.
 The Company is required to ensure that the project complies with the PRs as well as submit an annual environmental and social report to the Bank.

 Technical Cooperation and Grant Financing